plasmadancom/DINPi/README.md

     <img alt="DINPi Animated" src="/img/dinpi-animated.gif">
 </p>

 Created for use with some of our home automation HATs, DINPi allows plug and play connection for Raspberry Pi add-on boards in a DIN rail mountable package.
 Multiple boards can be daisy-chained to create an array of connected HATs or pHATs.
 Available as a kit, simply solder whichever headers / sockets you require for your project.
-Or buy an assembled unit with all the parts pre-installed <a href="https://plasmadan.com/dinpi" target="_blank">here</a>.
+Or buy an assembled unit with all the parts pre-installed [here](https://plasmadan.com/dinpi).

 **New:** DINPi now has a big brother!
 Check-out our [HAT RACK](https://github.com/plasmadancom/HAT-RACK) board.
 It's backwards compatible!

-## Multiple Uses
+## Versitile
 <p align="center">
     <img alt="DINPi Array on DIN Rail" src="/img/dinpi-3x-array.gif">
 </p>